andrewgull/HeteroR/README.md

 Data analysis was performed using *R* v4.4.1 and machine learning was performed using [tidymodels](https://www.tidymodels.org/) v1.2.0.

-This project contains 3 pipelines:
+This project contains 3 workflows:

 - (1) to run hybrid assembly of genomes and annotation of resistance genes, direct repeats and IS elements.